How To Install and Set Up Laravel with Docker Compose (With Example)

 Your application is called vote Docker creates a network called vote_default and all the containers within the services join it.

 On occasion it is useful to separate the container and divide them is groups.

 For example, our app can be split into two different sections,

-The frontend one, which is the part that gets and send the input to the user and the backend part, in which the worker does its calculations regarding the vote it is getting.
+The frontend one is the part that gets and sends the input to the user and the backend part is which the worker does its calculations regarding the vote it is getting.

 To create new networks in a docker-compose file you need to use the section network.

 In there you can indicate the names of how many networks you want to use.